7 Inspiring Politicians in Wheelchairs Who Made History

 3. Greg Abbott: A Politician in a Wheelchair Who Defied the Odds

 Greg Abbott is a prominent politician in a wheelchair, serving as the 48th Governor of Texas.
 Despite a tragic accident that left him paralyzed, Abbott built a successful legal and political career, proving that leadership is about determination, not mobility.
-As the first Texas governor to use a wheelchair, Abbott has shaped state and national politics through his strong conservative policies.

 Early Life and Education